VinsiInnovation/revealjs-sockets-notes/README.md

 ### Use it

 Start the server from your revealPresentation folder root with the command line :
 (The REVEAL\_DIRECTORY\_PATH is corresponding to the relative path according to the curent directory where the reveal presentation with the plugin is present (A directory where plugin/sockets-notes is present)).
-If your reveal presentation is on the root of the server (I.E. the plugin directory is aside of the index.html) juste start the server with ```node plugin/sockets-notes/server/server.js```
+If your reveal presentation is on the root of the server (I.E. the plugin directory is aside of the index.html) just start the server with ```node plugin/sockets-notes/server/server.js```

 ```Bash
 node plugin/sockets-notes/server/server.js -r REVEAL_DIRECTORY_PATH